kimjiwook0129/grocery-split/README.md

 **Grocery Split** is a web application designed to simplify the process of splitting grocery bills among friends.
 The application is hosted at [grocerysplit.edwardjwkim.com](http://grocerysplit.edwardjwkim.com).

+**For now, I would recommend using Grocery Split from a computer or tablet browser.**

 ### Background

 I always go grocery shopping with my friends because buying in bulk often makes things cheaper.